STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: Related Work

-Beyond general purpose metadata extraction tools, there are more specific extraction tools that relate to our work.
-For example, Grobid-quantities\cite{grobidQ} is an extension of Grobid for extracting and normalizing measurements, \ie numerical data from scientific papers and patents.
+\paragraph{Scientific Metadata Extraction} Beyond general purpose metadata extraction tools, there are more specific extraction tools that relate to our work.
+For example, Grobid-quantities~\cite{grobidQ} is an extension of Grobid for extracting and normalizing measurements, \ie numerical data from scientific papers and patents.
 The extraction supports quantities (atomic values, intervals, and lists), units (such as length, weight), and different value representations (numeric, alphabetic, or scientific notation).
 These extracted measurements are then normalized toward the International Systems of Units (SI).
 The architecture of Grobid-quantities is separated into the steps tokenization, measurement extraction, and parsing and quantity normalization. \extended{Before the tokenization step, the text or PDF is structured using Grobid.
 In the tokenization step, the tokens are created by splitting by punctuation marks and is then re-tokenized to separate adjacent digits and alphanumeric characters.
 The tokens from the tokenization step are then passed through a cascade of three CRF models, one for quantities, units, and values, respectively.
 A list of units with their characteristics is provided for English, German, and French.
 This so called Unit Lexicon is used for labeling.
-For the normalization, an external Java library called Units of Measurement is used.}
+For the normalization, an external Java library called Units of Measurement is used.} The tool statcheck~\cite{Statcheck} uses a fixed set of regular expressions to extract APA-conform reports for common test statistics used in psychology such as $t$, $F$ and $\chi^2$ statistics.
+Only statistics written in APA style notation can be extracted with statcheck, \ie it misses any statistic that is written in a slightly different writing style.
+The regular expression for each statistics have been hard-coded into the tool.
+Once a statistic is extracted, statcheck recomputes the $p$-values to validate the reported statistic. \extended{Analyzing the actual data distribution for pre-conditions such as type of data (interval vs. ordinal), skewness, or variance is beyond the scope of statcheck.} Lanka et al.~\cite{DBLP:conf/www/LankaR0G21} extended statcheck by supporting more statistical tests and extracting the sample sizes and number of hypotheses tested.
+In contrast to statcheck and its extension, we do not assume that the reported statistic is perfectly written in APA style.
+It is a well known problem that oftentimes crucial information such as the degree of freedom is missing in a reported statistic~\cite{metaStat} or uses a syntax different from APA.
+Using a flexible wrapper induction approach, we can learn rules for any writing styles of reported statistics\extended{~and deviations from APA}.